OpenIndiana/oi-docs/docs/handbook/getting-started.md

 | 64 Bit | 20GB (or more) | 4GB (or more)

-## Preperation for Installing OpenIndiana Hipster
+## Preparation for Installing OpenIndiana Hipster

 ### Downloading the software